guolisen/docs_code_project/adk_multi_agents/Building-Multi-Agent-Systems-with-Googles-ADK.md

 Sample output:
 ```
 Query: I can't access my email account, it says my password is incorrect, help to give advice
+Response: I'm sorry to hear you're having trouble accessing your email account.
+When you receive a "password incorrect" error, here are some steps you can take to resolve this issue:

+1. Double-check your password entry:
+   - Make sure Caps Lock is off
+   - Verify you're not making typos
+   - Ensure there are no extra spaces before or after your password

+2. Try resetting your password:
+   - Look for the "Forgot password" link on the login page
+   - Follow the password recovery process, which typically involves:
+     - Verifying your identity through a secondary email or phone number
+     - Answering security questions
+     - Following a password reset link sent to your recovery email

+3. Check if you recently changed your password and are trying to use an old one

+4. Ensure you're on the correct login page for your email provider (watch out for phishing sites)

+5. Clear your browser cache and cookies, then try again

+6. Try accessing your account from a different browser or device

+7. If you use a password manager, make sure it has your most current password

+8. Check if your account might be locked due to too many failed login attempts

+If you continue to have problems after trying these steps, contact your email provider's customer support directly for further assistance.

 Agent Path: ['HelpDeskCoordinator', 'Support']
 ```

+#### Event Log Analysis:
+When analyzing the events log from this query, we can see:

+1. First event: `HelpDeskCoordinator` agent receives the query and determines it's related to email access issues
+2. Action: The coordinator makes a function call to `transfer_to_agent` with the parameter `agent_name='Support'`
+3. Second event: The query is transferred to the `Support` agent
+4. The Support agent processes the request and generates a detailed troubleshooting response
+5. The response flows back through the chain to be delivered to the user

+This demonstrates how the coordinator intelligently identifies the query type and routes it to the appropriate specialist without requiring the user to manually select which department they need.

 ### **Billing Agent Query Example**